FJFehr/FJFehr.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year PhD candidate of the EDEE department at [EPFL](https://www.epfl.ch/en/), and research assistant at [Idiap Research Institute](https://www.idiap.ch/en), in the [Natural Language Understanding](https://www.idiap.ch/en/scientific-research/natural-language-understanding) group under the supervision of [Dr. James Henderson](https://www.idiap.ch/~jhenderson/).
-My current research involves understanding deep attention-based models and their connection with Bayesian nonparametrics for Natural Language Processing.
+I am a final year PhD candidate of the Electrical Engineering department at [EPFL](https://www.epfl.ch/en/), and research assistant at [Idiap Research Institute](https://www.idiap.ch/en), in the [Natural Language Understanding](https://www.idiap.ch/en/scientific-research/natural-language-understanding) group under the supervision of [Dr. James Henderson](https://www.idiap.ch/~jhenderson/).
+My PhD research involves understanding deep attention-based models and their connection with Bayesian nonparametrics for Natural Language Processing.
 I received both undergraduate (2018) and masters (2020) qualifications from [University of Cape Town](https://www.uct.ac.za/) with specializations in statistics.

 I advocate for leadership by example.
 I believe that the values: honesty, humility and kindness are the ultimate form of optimisation – free to give and invaluable to receive.
 I am passionate and tenacious in my research and think that the progress direction is more important than the progress magnitude.
 My happiest state: rigorous mental stimulation, relaxing social interaction and regular outdoor exercise.
 For leisure, I enjoy spending time in nature: sunshine, sea and snowy mountains.

 ## News

+**[January 2024]**

+Reviewed for NAACL2024 as an emergency reviewer.

 **[December 2023]**